mjo22/spatialstats/README.md

 ## GPU usage ##

-The following example demonstrates how to access the <tt>spatialstats</tt> configuration object to toggle gpu usage
+The following example demonstrates how to interact with the <tt>spatialstats</tt> configuration object to toggle gpu usage

 ```python
 import numpy as np